Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

 client: /img/Chief Modeler Portrait.png
 client_ask: >-
-  Every time Ericsson has to prepare a business case to display the value of their solutions or an investment ROI, most likely they use spreadsheets, business intelligence tools and presentations.
+  Every time Ericsson has to prepare a business case to display the value of their solutions or an investment ROI, typically they use spreadsheets, Business Intelligence tools and PowerPoint presentations.

   The business environment of Ericsson requires quick turnaround in model